Most children love playing and splashing in water.

 ♦ As there is no right or wrong way to play with water, children of all ages and abilities can play together.

-2 children could be playing collaboratively while another child is doing his own thing.
+2 children could be playing collaboratively while another child is doing their own thing.
 But they are all still playing together.

-♦ If your child comes up with an unrealistic scenario (e.g. pretending to be at the farm) let her explore it.
+♦ If your child comes up with an unrealistic scenario (e.g. pretending to be at the farm) let them explore it.
 It will add to the fun and creativity of the experience.

 Perhaps there is an underwater farm where all of the animals are able to survive underwater.